The best new albums out June 20

 Raina Douris, host of the public radio program World Cafe, joins Stephen Thompson on our New Music Friday podcast to discuss pop-rock perfectionists HAIM, a guitar band called Hotline TNT whose distorted hooks bring back memories of 120 Minutes, a glorious and unpredictable melting pot of dance, jazz, rap and R&B by Yaya Bey, and much more.

-Keep scrolling to see our long list of albums out June 20 and listen to the show beginning at 3 a.m.
-ET wherever you get your podcasts.
+Keep scrolling to see our top recommendations, as well as the long list of albums out June 20.

 The Starting Five